IONext: Unlocking the Next Era of Inertial Odometry: Experiments and Analysis

 \subsection{Trajectory Error Metrics and Normalization Strategy}

-To reconstruct complete trajectories from the velocity sequences predicted by IONext, we integrate the predicted velocities to obtain position trajectories.
-To evaluate the discrepancy between the predicted and ground truth trajectories, we adopt several widely used metrics:

-\begin{itemize} \item Absolute Trajectory Error (ATE) measures global consistency by computing the root mean square error (RMSE) between the predicted and ground truth positions.
-This metric is affected by the total trajectory length\cite{RGBDSLAM}. \item Relative Trajectory Error (RTE) measures local consistency by calculating the RMSE between predicted and ground truth positions within a fixed time window (e.g., 60 seconds)\cite{RGBDSLAM}. \end{itemize}

-While the above metrics are representative, they have certain limitations.
-Primarily, they focus on pointwise positional errors without directly capturing the overall quality of trajectory reconstruction.
-To address this gap, we introduce an additional metric:
+In the IO field, \(\mathrm{ATE}\)\cite{IDOL} and \(\mathrm{RTE}\)\cite{IDOL} are commonly used evaluation metrics: they assess trajectory consistency from global and local perspectives, respectively.
+However, these metrics primarily capture pointwise positional errors and do not necessarily reflect the overall quality of trajectory reconstruction.
+To mitigate this limitation, we introduce an additional metric: